Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-By making use of spherical convolutions \eqref{eq:sphericalConv} to regularize a neural network [cf. \eqref{eq:neuralNetwork}], the resulting Spherical CNN \eqref{eq:SCNN} is designed to leverage the structure of $3$-D data.
-Thus, we expect it to exhibit strong performance on tasks involving this kind of data (and, as a matter of fact, this is actually observed in practice \cite{esteves2018learning}).
-In what follows, we demonstrate the properties of rotation equivariance and perturbation stability of Spherical CNNs.
-These two properties illustrate exactly how Spherical CNNs leverage the data structure, and help us understand the observed superior performance when processing $3$-D data.
+The resulting Spherical CNN [cf. \eqref{eq:singleFeatureSCNN}] leverages the $3$D data structure and thus, we expect it to exhibit strong performance on $3$D tasks (as a matter of fact, this is observed in practice \cite{esteves2018learning}).
+In what follows, we aim to analyze the properties that Spherical CNNs exhibit when processing spherical signals, i.e., the stability to arbitrary structure perturbations, to explicitly illustrate how they exploit the rotational structure and to bring insights behind their observed superior performance.

-\begin{remark} \normalfont Oftentimes, convolutional neural networks include a multi-layer perceptron (concatenation of fully connected layers) after the last convolutional layer $x_{L}$, typically to adapt the dimension difference between the given data and the target representation.
-This last layer does not exploit the data structure.
-Also, to keep the dimensionality of $x_{\ell}=\{x_{\ell}^{f}\}_{f=1}^F$ small, a pooling operation is included, by which each $x_{\ell}^{f}$ is downsampled, while the number of features grows (i.e. the spatial dimension is traded for the feature dimension).
-In what follows, however, we focus only on the spherical convolutional layers and their interaction with the pointwise nonlinearities, and thus we consider the Spherical CNNs to be nonlinear maps between spherical signals. \end{remark}